Power Grid Reliability Basics

 Many grid services are required to maintain reliable power, even during unexpected outages.
 These services are provided at different timescales and serve different purposes on the grid.
-As more renewable energy like wind and solar are added to the U.S. power system, there is increased interest and requirements for it to provide the essential reliability services during normal operation and during and after major power disruptions.
+As more renewable energy such as wind and solar are added to the U.S. power system, there is increased interest and requirements for it to provide essential reliability services during normal operation and during and after major power disruptions.

 Learn about different aspects of grid operations and the ability of the power system to reliably keep the lights on as we transition to clean energy.